pw4rn3r/ECE382/labs/lab7/index.md

 ## Lab Hints

-- Be sure you write a quality header/implementation file so you can easily import this code for the maze competition.
+- The ultrasonic sensor does not require the trigger pulse to be exactly 10us.
+Thus, you can simply delay a few clock cycles instead of using a timer.
+- Test your ultrasonic sensor in one servo position first
+- Verify ultrasonic signal in logic analyzer
+  - Does the return pulse width change consistently as expected based on the actual distance?
+  - Do the counts match as expected?
+  - Make sure you are not reading the distance to the metal stand off post
+- You can use port interrupts to detect the ultrasonic sensor echo (like Lab 5)
+- Are you properly handling longer distances?
+For instance, if the maze door is open will your robot think it sees a distance that is out of range or simply a wall?
+  - Your timer rollover period and what you do when a rollover occurs matters here.
 - Only use the ultrasonic sensor when you are NOT moving the servo
   - Realize that it may take longer (more PWM pulses) to move the servo than you think.
 Be CONSERVATIVE
   - Moving the servo from the left side to the right side takes a lot longer than from the left side to the center
+  - Make sure you are not reading the distance to the metal stand off post
+- Verify the PWM signal you send to the servo using an o-scope
+- Be sure you write a quality header/implementation file so you can easily import this code for the maze competition.

 ## Grading - Lab 7
 [Printable Lab 7 Cutsheet](Lab_7_Cutsheet.pdf)